geyerbri/LeafletSlider-bak-2/README.md

 * [JQuery](https://cdnjs.com/libraries/jquery)
 * [JQueryUI](https://cdnjs.com/libraries/jqueryui)

 to your normal Leaflet map.
+Make sure to add both JS and CSS for JQuery and JQueryUI.